-Model

-Serial number

-Date

-Hour meter

-Machine owner

-Inspected by (print)

-Inspector signature

-Inspector title

-Inspector company

-Instructions • Make copies of this report to use for each inspection.

-Select the appropriate checklist(s) for the type of inspection to be performed.

-Daily or 8 hour Inspection: A

-Quarterly or 250 hour Inspection: A+B

-Six Month or 500 hour Inspection: A+B+C

-Annual or 1000 hour Inspection: A+B+C+D

-2 Year or 2000 hour Inspection: A+B+C+D+E

-- Place a check in the appropriate box after each inspection procedure is completed. - Use the step-by-step procedures in this section to learn how to perform these inspections. - If any inspection receives an "N", tag and remove the machine from service, repair and re-inspect it.
+- Model Serial number Date Hour meter Machine owner Inspected by (print) Inspector signature Inspector title Inspector company Instructions • Make copies of this report to use for each inspection. · Select the appropriate checklist(s) for the type of inspection to be performed.
+Daily or 8 hour Inspection: Α Quarterly or 250 hour Inspection: A+B Six Month or 500 hour Inspection: A+B+C Annual or 1000 hour A+B+C+D Inspection: 2 Year or 2000 hour A+B+C+D+E Inspection: • Place a check in the appropriate box - Place a check in the appropriate box after each inspection procedure is completed. - Use the step-by-step procedures in this section to learn how to perform these inspections. - If any inspection receives an "N", tag and remove the machine from service, repair and re-inspect it.
 After repair, place a check in the "R" box.